Colors (mixtape): Critical reception

 Colors received generally positive reviews from critics.
 Writing for AllMusic, Paul Simpson felt that "the release allows YoungBoy to show off his range, from aggressive trap to more pop-leaning melodic tracks."
 Concluding his review, he notes "While staying true to YoungBoy's style, this is one of his more accessible releases."
 Paul A. Thompson from Pitchfork began his review by stating that "YoungBoy continues to push himself to vocal extremes—in addition to that familiar growl and effusive harmonizing."
-He notes that Colors is stiched together by "YoungBoy’s willingness to lay bare the most tortured parts of his psyche."
-Concluding his review, he states "meaningfully synthesize (or even thoughtfully arrange) its disparate parts, a generous listener might find the volatility of YoungBoy’s emotions from one song to the next an interesting thread on its own."
+He notes that Colors is stitched together by "YoungBoy's willingness to lay bare the most tortured parts of his psyche."
+Concluding his review, he states "meaningfully synthesize (or even thoughtfully arrange) its disparate parts, a generous listener might find the volatility of YoungBoy's emotions from one song to the next an interesting thread on its own."
 Anthony Malone from HipHopDX notes that Colors "sees YoungBoy more conflicted than ever, saying one thing but acting the opposite."
-He continues to write that "Cuts such as “2Hoo,” “DC Marvel” and “Expensive Taste” are filled with shallow romanticism and descriptions of a sex life that’s better suited on the down-low," and "On “Dis & That,” YoungBoy sounds like he’s on autopilot and falling back on production that’s stale and repetitive."
+He continues to write that "Cuts such as “2Hoo,” “DC Marvel” and “Expensive Taste” are filled with shallow romanticism and descriptions of a sex life that's better suited on the down-low," and "On “Dis & That,” YoungBoy sounds like he's on autopilot and falling back on production that's stale and repetitive."
 He concludes his review by writing: "Colors suffer from an overabundance of songs that inflates the project, ruining what could be a more digestible project if the fat was trimmed."